mpv-player/mpv/DOCS/man/en/options.rst

     Print out a custom string during playback instead of the standard status line.
 Expands properties.
 See ``--playing-msg``.

+--stream-capture=<filename>
+    Allows capturing the primary stream (not additional audio tracks or other kind of streams) into the given file.
+Capturing can also be started and stopped changing the filename with the ``stream-capture`` slave property.
+    Generally this will not produce usable results for anything else than MPEG or raw streams, unless capturing includes the file headers and is not interrupted.
+Note that, due to cache latencies, captured data may begin and end somewhat delayed compared to what you see displayed.

 --playlist=<filename>
     Play files according to a playlist file (ASX, Winamp, SMIL, or one-file-per-line format).